SeanFarquharson/NHL-Draft-Tool/README.md

 # NHL-Draft-Tool
-This builds off of insights and modeling procedures as found in the "BarnBurner" respository.
+This tool builds off of insights and modeling procedures as found in the "BarnBurner" respository.